 Share this Post

-Thirty years from now, after concluding a long and proud career in residential building, I can see myself taking my 8 year old grandson to visit the Museum of New Home Construction.
+Twenty years from now, after concluding a long and distinguished career in residential building, I can see myself taking my 8 year old grandson to visit the Museum of New Home Construction.
 Home construction is much more than connecting boards and materials together in a pleasing pattern to create a basic shelter.
 This museum will have great halls of exhibits that will display how homes have been built through the centuries.
-While I am sure the first diorama scene will depict cavemen trying to stay warm around a fire; the rest of the exhibits will show how the evolution of materials, architecture, and science combined to create the home I will be living in in 2047.
+While I am sure the first diorama scene will depict cavemen trying to stay warm around a fire; the rest of the exhibits will show how the evolution of materials, architecture, and science combined to create the home I will be living in in 2039.
 I can’t wait to view that final exhibit with my grandson to see how my future home will be built.

 The Evolution of Change